NG-2022-Stanislav-Mykhailenko/NG_KillSwitch/README.md

 This program is a PC kill switch Telegram bot.
 It is a project for New Generation.

-## Security notice
-This program provides no access control, so anyone knowing the bot username is able to use it.

 ## Features
 - disabling and re-enabling keyboard and mouse input
 - locking the screen